knpuniversity/symfony/knpu/ep2-fundamentals/add-cache-service.md

 [[[ code('e7b54100d4') ]]]

-If for some reason you don't, use `composer` to download it.
+If for some reason you don't, use Composer to download it.

 The bundle lives in the `vendor/` directory, but it isn't enabled.
 Do that in the `AppKernel` class with `new DoctrineCacheBundle()`: